 Come, my beloved

 Springtime

 Springtime corresponds to puberty.
-The Song's Juliet feels the sexual transformations in her body and, as if by sympathetic magic, correlates them metaphorically with the budding, blossoming life around her.
+The Song's Juliet feels the sexual transformations of her body and, as if by sympathetic magic, correlates them metaphorically with the budding, blossoming life around her.
 She wants to sneak out under the stars with her boyfriend and see if the pomegranate is in flower.
-The pomegranate with its red juice and many seeds was a primary symbol of uterine fertility.
+The pomegranate, with its red juice and many seeds, was a primary symbol of uterine fertility.

+Come, my beloved